felipesere/stack-prs/README.md

 - 📝 **Interactive editing** - Review and organize your changes in your favorite editor
 - 🔗 **Automatic stacking** - Each PR automatically targets the previous PR's branch
-- 🎯 **Flexible actions** - Create new bookmarks, use existing ones, or skip changes
+- 🎯 **Flexible bookmarks** - Add custom bookmark names or let jj auto-generate them
+- 🔄 **Smart PR handling** - Detects existing PRs and keeps them in the stack
+- 💬 **Stack navigation comments** - Automatically adds comments to PRs with links to previous/next PRs in the stack

 ## Prerequisites